• Instagram

 Why this Recipe Works

 Schnitzel is always a boneless cut of meat pounded to a thin thickness and then coated in breading and pan-fried.
 This recipe works best when you can get the chicken to a uniform thickness of about ¼ inch.
-If it’s too thin it’ll be too crispy with no soft meat inside, and if it’s too thick it will be difficult to cook all the way through without burning the breading.
+If it’s too thin it’ll be too crispy with no soft meat inside, and if it’s too thick it’s difficult to cook all the way through without burning the breading.

 The leftovers are just as delicious as the fresh dinner.